DanyLinuxoid/SimpleRAT/README.md

 Both problems are because RAT is self-contained application with builded-in .NET runtime.

-TODO/Plans:
+### Features To Be Done:

-1. Create key in registry for self startup;
+1. Self startup;
-2. Open ports required for communication;
+2. Automatic ports opening required for communication;